INFJ in a Nutshell

 INFJs want a meaningful life and deep connections with other people.
 They do not tend to share themselves freely but appreciate emotional intimacy with a select, committed few.
 Although their rich inner life can sometimes make them seem mysterious or private to others, they profoundly value authentic connections with people they trust.

-Recognizing an INFJ
+Recognizing the INFJ

 INFJs often appear quiet, caring and sensitive, and may be found listening attentively to someone else’s ideas or concerns.
 They are highly perceptive about people and want to help others achieve understanding.
 INFJs are not afraid of complex personal problems; in fact, they are quite complex themselves, and have a rich inner life that few are privy to.
 They reflect at length on issues of ethics, and feel things deeply.
 Because Counselors initially appear so gentle and reserved, they may surprise others with their intensity when one of their values is threatened or called into question.
 Their calm exterior belies the complexity of their inner worlds.